topazape/LSTM_Chem/README.md

 # LSTM_Chem
 This is the implementation of the paper - [Generative Recurrent Networks for De Novo Drug Design](https://doi.org/10.1002/minf.201700111)
 ## Update (2019/12/12)
 I re-implimented the code that uses tensorflow 2.0.
 And I changed the data loader implementation to use generator to reduce memory.
+Also, removed some atoms and symbols.
 ## Requirements
 This model is built using Python 3.7.5, and utilizes the following packages;